 078-i.
 Advice on ToR and review: SEA for oil and gas - Bolivia

-The NCEA advised on Terms of Reference (ToR) for two SEAs for hydrocarbon developments in Bolivia.
+The NCEA advised on Terms of Reference (ToR) for two Strategic Environmental Assessments (SEA) for hydrocarbon developments in Bolivia.
 It also reviewed one of these SEAs, and found a number of shortcomings which could still be remedied in the final version of the SEA.

 Advisory reports and other documents